 - Electronic invitations work best!
 Social media or email are great ways to communicate.
 Explain how a soup swap works and encourage questions or comments.

-- Ask when RSVP-ing, to declare what kind of soup your guests are bringing.
-This will insure that there are no soup duplicates.
+- Ask guests to declare what kind of soup they are bringing when they RSVP.
+This will ensure that there are no soup duplicates.
 Also, if there are guests with dietary restrictions, requests for dairy-free or vegetarian options can be made through the email RSVP.

 What to Ask Guests to Bring